Mills leads Australia past Nigeria, 84-67 in Olympic opener

 Nigeria has eight current NBA players and the Australians seven.
 Both teams won exhibition games in Las Vegas against the Americans, who have 12 NBA players on their roster.

+The Nigerians also beat Argentina there, victories that may have created unrealistic expectations.

+“Everybody thinks that we’ve arrived and we haven’t.
+We still have a long way to go,” said Nigeria coach Mike Brown, an assistant with the Golden State Warriors.
-Australia opened an 11-point lead midway through the third quarter after holding the Nigerians without a basket for more than five minutes to open the second half.

-But the Australians lost momentum soon after when the game was delayed because the horn was malfunctioning, and Nigeria cut the deficit to five early in the fourth.
+Australia opened an 11-point lead midway through the third quarter but lost momentum soon after when the game was delayed because the horn was malfunctioning.
+Nigeria cut the deficit to five early in the fourth.

-But Matisse Thybulle of the Philadelphia 76ers made a 3-pointer and then Mills, the San Antonio Spurs guard who was a flag bearer for the Australians in the opening ceremony, helped break it open.
+But Matisse Thybulle of the Philadelphia 76ers made a 3-pointer and then Mills, who was a flag bearer for the Australians in the opening ceremony, helped break it open.

+Ingles and Dante Exum, healthy after battling injuries for years, had 11 points apiece.

-Obi Emegano scored 12 points for Nigeria, led by Golden State Warriors assistant coach Mike Brown.
+Obi Emegano scored 12 points for Nigeria.
+Precious Achiuwa and Jordan Nwora each had 10.

 Australia plays Italy on Tuesday in matchup of teams that won in Group B on the opening day.
 Nigeria faces Germany.